-Robert Yau co-founded our company in March 1995 and has served as our Vice President, Engineering and as a member of our Board of Directors since our inception.
+Robert Yau co-founded our company in March 1995 and has served as a member of our Board of Directors since our inception.
+Mr. Yau retired from his position as our Vice President, Engineering in December 2023, but remains our Corporate Secretary.
 From December 1993 to February 1995, Mr. Yau was design manager for specialty memory devices at Sony Microelectronics Corporation.
 From 1990 to 1993, Mr. Yau was design manager at MOSEL/VITELIC, a semiconductor company.
 Mr. Yau holds a B.S. degree in Electrical Engineering from the University of Texas at Arlington and an M.S. degree in Electrical Engineering from the University of California, Berkeley.
 As a co-founder, our Vice President, Engineering, and an expert in SRAM technology, Mr. Yau is able to provide the Board with an understanding of our technology and our product development strategy as well as expert perspective on industry trends and opportunities.